By: Eric Legaspi

 Tip: Format answers in simple Q&A style with bulleted points or drop-downs to increase the likelihood of appearing in featured snippets and voice search placements.

-Semantic content also needs technical optimazations that help search systems undertsand your content faster and easier.
+Semantic content also needs technical optimizations that help search systems understand your content faster and easier.
 These include:

 Search systems reward both meaning and performance, so good content alone will always lose out to good content with strong technical optimizations.